myTerminal/software-speedruns/rust.md

         println!("Entering block...");
         let count = 0;
         ...
-        count // Expression as it doesn't end with a ';' };
+        count // This is an expression as it doesn't end with a ';' };

 ## Operators